 - Paragraph 606-10-50-20, which states that an entity shall disclose the methods, inputs, and assumptions used to determine the transaction price and to allocate the transaction price.
 However, if an entity elects not to provide the disclosures in paragraph 606-10-50-20, the entity shall provide the disclosure in paragraph 606-10-50-20(b), which states that an entity shall disclose the methods, inputs, and assumptions used to assess whether an estimate of variable consideration is constrained.

 Clearly the disclosure requirements are much more extensive than those required by current standards.
-Applying these disclosures will likely present a significant challenge to public business entities and not for profit organizations that are conduit debt obligors.
+Applying these disclosures will likely present a significant challenge to public business entities and not-for-profit organizations that are conduit debt obligors.
 Unfortunately the standard itself does not provide any examples of suggested disclosure formats.
 This will perhaps, enable entities in particular industries to develop acceptable or best practice approaches to the required disclosures, but this will of course take some time.

-Since much of the information required to be disclosed will not come directly from an entity’s general ledger, it will be necessary for entities to develop processes to obtain the required information, with sufficient internal control to provide reasonable certainty as to the accuracy and completeness of the information in accordance with generally accepted accounting principles.
+Since much of the information required to be disclosed will not come directly from an entity’s general ledger, it will be necessary for entities to develop processes to obtain the required information, with sufficient internal control to provide reasonable certainty as to the accuracy and completeness of the information in accordance with GAAP.
 It will also likely to require significant judgment to determine whether other required disclosures may in part satisfy the above requirements, and how the layout of the disclosures can facilitate the users of the financial statement getting information to meet the objective.

 For more information on this topic, or to learn how Baker Tilly specialists can help, contact our team.